fr1t2/docs.theqrl.org/_docs/node/testnetNode.md

 tags: node, testnet
 ---

-This guide will explain the installation and configuration of a TestNet node running on the latest QRL code base.
+This guide will explain the installation and configuration of a Testnet node running on the latest QRL code base.

 Interacting with the QRL network while developing can present some complications, especially when dealing with live currency.
-There are situations where having a TestNet to interact with is beneficial.
+There are situations where having a Testnet to interact with is beneficial.
 The QRL testnet is exactly that.

 Our testnet network includes the latest code changes, improvements and releases that are in testing and at times, may be unstable. *It is a testnet, after all.*